cbatra9/cbatra9.github.io/_pages/data_science_resources.md

 1. **[Introduction to R by Datacamp](https://www.datacamp.com/courses/free-introduction-to-r)**

 2. **[Data Science: R Basics](https://www.edx.org/course/r-basics-2)**: This course by Harvard University is a part of a 9 course **[Data Science Certificate](https://www.edx.org/professional-certificate/harvardx-data-science)**.
-It is recommended for those who are interested in learning ML and Statistics.
+The certificate is recommended for those who are interested in learning ML and Statistics.

 3. **[Dataquest R Courses](https://www.dataquest.io/path/data-analyst-r/)**: Dataquest helps you learn R coding in an interactive manner.
 Check out their free courses:
     - **[Introduction to Programming in R](https://www.dataquest.io/course/intro-to-r/)**